 It’s difficult to talk about The Clone Wars finale without also addressing the bantha in the room: The Rise of Skywalker, which similarly made its streaming debut on Monday.
 For May the Fourth, these showstoppers sat side by side on the Disney+ homepage, each wrapping up a different era of the Skywalker saga.
 But where The Rise of Skywalker used hasty revisionism to get out of the corner The Last Jedi backed it into—by bringing back a dead villain without bothering to explain how, by blaming a major backstory revelation on a technicality, by giving a beloved new character a perfunctory write-off—The Clone Wars has shown enormous respect for its often disrespected predecessors, working with and around the prequel movies as much as possible instead of just hitting Ctrl+Z every time things got inconvenient.
 That’s not to say it never messed with the canon: The series began by introducing a potential plot hole so big you could drive a Star Destroyer through it: that Anakin Skywalker had an apprentice, Ahsoka Tano (voiced by Ashley Eckstein), who was never so much as mentioned in Revenge of the Sith.
 A bratty whippersnapper who eventually matures into a powerful warrior, she’s the perfect foil to Anakin, sharing his impulsivity and confidence, but with these traits tempered by a deep compassion for others.
 Her fate became one of the central mysteries of the series during its original run.

-Ahsoka is the star of The Clone Wars’ final season, though that fate is no longer in question: She reappears in the future in Rebels and was even more recently included among the “voices of Jedi past” who speak to Rey in The Rise of Skywalker—a curious inclusion for a character who, like her master, eventually becomes disillusioned by the Jedi.
+Ahsoka is the star of The Clone Wars’ final season, though that fate is no longer in question: She reappears in the future in Rebels and was even more recently included among the “voices of Jedi past” who speak to Rey in The Rise of Skywalker—a curious position for a character who, like her master, eventually becomes disillusioned by the Jedi.
 Ahsoka chose to walk away at the end of The Clone Wars’ fifth season but returns in the seventh to help capture Maul (Sam Witwer).
 Their showdown this season was a triumph for Filoni: Ahsoka, a character he helped design from scratch, and Maul, whom he raised from the dead.
 In less capable hands, their battle in the show’s four-part finale, formatted as a kind of a minimovie, might have felt like a kid playing with his action figures.
 Instead, it’s a testament to how much the series has grown, with stunning lighting and animation and a choreographed fight scene that features real actors—including the original Maul, Ray Park—using motion-capture technology.

 Those four episodes don’t just lead into Revenge of the Sith.
 The two stories actually overlap, with snippets of dialogue repeated and Clone Wars characters walking into scenes right when the movie cut away.
 Because we already know what’s coming—Anakin’s turn to the dark side, the clones executing their generals in Order 66—there’s a dread that hangs over every scene.
-Eckstein and Witwer are acting their hearts out, as is Dee Bradley Baker, who voiced all of the clones over the series’ run and somehow managed to give them all individual identities.
+Eckstein and Witwer are acting their hearts out, as is Dee Bradley Baker, who voiced all of the clones over the series’ run and somehow managed to imbue them all individual identities.
 In fact, they’re the only three actors in the very last episode, other than Filoni himself in a small part as a droid.
 But the most gutting parts of “Victory and Death” are the parts with no dialogue at all.
 The last four minutes or so are accompanied only by Kevin Kiner’s mournful, Blade Runner–aping score, and for fans who have been following this story for more than a decade, they are nothing short of astonishing.

 It’s the ending that The Clone Wars always deserved, and a dignified close to an era of Star Wars that wasn’t always so dignified.
 The Clone Wars blazed a trail for what came after it: the gritty violence of Rogue One, the populism of The Last Jedi, the sensibilities and lore of The Mandalorian.
 But the show’s most impressive accomplishment is its redemption of a part of the Star Wars canon that is often reduced to a joke so that for a certain subset of fans, prequel-era Star Wars is some of the best the franchise has to offer—not a Gungan whose tongue is caught on a power converter, but a clone cradling his brother in arms as he breathes his last, Maul wielding the Darksaber, Ahsoka Tano standing in a graveyard of her own making.
 That’s how you end an era.